neoskye-team/runtime/README.md

 ## Contributing

-Most of the work happens on the `unstable` branch, which gets merged into `main` every so often.
+Most of the work happens on the `unstable` branch, which gets merged into `stable` every so often.
 If you want to contribute, make your pull request on the `unstable` branch.